ABroadCoder/ABroadCoder/README.md

 - 🖐 Hi!
-I’m @ABroadCoder.
+I’m Andrew (@ABroadCoder).
-- 👾 I’m always learning!
-Currently, I'm training JavaScript-based web development.
+- 📈 I’m always adding to my portfolio!
+Check back to see my daily updates.
-- 🖼 I use my skills to create smart, fun applications.
+- 🎇 I use my skills to create smart, fun applications.

 <!---
 ABroadCoder/ABroadCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.